 If your property has a fair market value of $350,000 and the predefined proportion in your city is 65%, your annual real estate tax would be $227,500 ($350,000 x 65%).

 Therefore, if your city tax rate is 3%, your annual real estate tax would be $6,825.
-If your local tax rate were greater, maybe 8 percent, you would spend $18,200 for a property of comparable value in another city.
+If your local tax rate were more significant, maybe 8 percent, you would spend $18,200 for a property of comparable value in another city.

 What Are Personal Property Taxes?

-One thing you have to remember is that mobile homes are taxed as personal property rather than real estate.
+You must remember that mobile homes are taxed as personal property rather than real estate.
 Even people live in them just as they would in a home, but they are technically movable.
 However, if you own the area in which your mobile home is situated, it would be subject to real estate taxes based on its assessed land value.

 The Differences between Real Estate Taxes And Personal Property Taxes